Rankinovski/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display list content of directory
+changes working directory to user